 This research explores how key stakeholders and potential users of the Participation Request mechanism articulate and frame the associated challenges and opportunities.
 The Scottish Government introduced a new process for community engagement, known as Part 3 (Participation Requests) of the

-Emma Baird December 13, 2018 Read more
+Social Sciences Communications December 13, 2018 Read more

 Collaborative Action Research and public services – insights into methods, findings and implications for public service reform